-Moving on to our key positions on pensions: eliminating the proposed changes in LAPP contributions and pensions outlined in Bill 9, continuing with the proposed governance changes to the new model - that would be two plan sponsors, the employers and the employees, and the board of trustees of experts; we feel as the provincial association that this governance model should carry on - and we'd like to enshrine in legislation the ability for employees like firefighters.
+Moving on to our key positions on pensions: eliminating the proposed changes in LAPP contributions and pensions outlined in Bill 9, continuing with the proposed governance changes to the new model - that would be two plan sponsors, the employers and the employees, and the board of trustees of experts; we feel as the provincial association that this governance model should carry on - and we'd like to enshrine in legislation the ability for employers to withdraw from LAPP for designated groups of employees like firefighters.
 We currently do not have the ability within our current legislation to remove ourselves from the current LAPP and create a jointly sponsored pension program.
 We'll talk about that further today.